dice-project/DICE-Configuration-BO4CO/deploy/maci64/readme.txt

 For information on deployment terminology, go to http://www.mathworks.com/help.
 Select MATLAB Compiler >
-Getting Started > About Application Deployment > Deployment Product Terms in the MathWorks Documentation Center.
+Getting Started > About Application Deployment > Application Deployment Terms in the MathWorks Documentation Center.

 4. Appendix

 A. Mac systems:
+   On the target machine, add the MATLAB runtime directory to the environment variable DYLD_LIBRARY_PATH by issuing the following commands:

-In the following directions, replace MCR_ROOT by the directory where the MATLAB Runtime is installed on the target machine.
+        NOTE: <mcr_root> is the directory where MATLAB runtime is installed on the target machine.

-If the environment variable DYLD_LIBRARY_PATH is undefined, set it to the concatenation of the following strings:

-    MCR_ROOT/v90/runtime/maci64:
-    MCR_ROOT/v90/sys/os/maci64:
-    MCR_ROOT/v90/bin/maci64

-If it is defined, set it to the concatenation of these strings:

-    ${LD_LIBRARY_PATH}:
-    MCR_ROOT/v90/runtime/maci64:
-    MCR_ROOT/v90/sys/os/maci64:
-    MCR_ROOT/v90/bin/maci64
+            setenv DYLD_LIBRARY_PATH
+                $DYLD_LIBRARY_PATH:
+                <mcr_root>/v85/runtime/maci64:
+                <mcr_root>/v85/sys/os/maci64:
+                <mcr_root>/v85/bin/maci64

-   For more detail information about setting the MATLAB Runtime paths, see Package and Distribute in the MATLAB Compiler documentation in the MathWorks Documentation Center.
+   For more detail information about setting the MATLAB runtime paths, see Package and Distribute in the MATLAB Compiler documentation in the MathWorks Documentation Center.